TheBevyFlock/bevy_simple_subsecond_system/readme.md

 ## Language Servers

-In general, rust analyzer for VS Code will play nice with the `#[hot]` attribute.
+In general, rust-analyzer will play nice with the `#[hot]` attribute.
-If you're running into issues, you can add the following to your VS Code settings:
+If you're running into issues, you can configure your editor like this:
-<details><summary>settings.json</summary>
+<details><summary>VSCode settings.json</summary>

 ```json
 "rust-analyzer.procMacro.ignored": {